T*Camp: An InterCampus Retreat for Trans/Genderqueer & Gender Questioning Students

 - You wish to gain knowledge regarding trans issues, self-care and wellness, and accessing resources and support

 T*Camp is built on UC Irvine's ground-breaking TGQQ Retreat in Spring 2011, which brought together trans/genderqueer and gender questioning UCI students for a 1-day retreat.
 UCI and other California colleges decided to expand UCI's model to a 3-day intercampus retreat.
 Our hope is to improve the lives of TGQQ students who often do not have a large TGQQ community on their own campuses, and to create more trans-friendly campuses everywhere.
 T*Camp 2012 included 51 students from 16 campuses (plus 13 facilitators), and was the first retreat of its kind in the nation.
 T*Camp 2013 included 52 students from 20 campuses, and 15 staff facilitators.
-T*Camp 2014 included 53 students from 22 campuse, and 12 staff facilitators.
+T*Camp 2014 included 53 students from 22 campuses, and 12 staff facilitators.
+T*Camp 2015 included 47 students from 21 campuses, and 13 staff facilitators.
+SoCal T*Camp 2016 included 55 students from 20 campuses and 10 staff facilitators.
+SoCal T*Camp 2017 included 60 students from 19 campuses amd 9 staff facilitators.

 - Complete the online T*Camp application.
-Applications open in October 2014.
+Applications open every October.

 - T*Camp organizers will notify you in November if your application has been accepted.